rjwrobel86/send-a-gmail/README.md

-# SendAGmail
+# Send A Gmail With Python
-Using Python to send a Gmail
+Using Python to send an email with Gmail